Ways to Give

 Ways To Give

-Double Your Impact by participating in a matching-gift program at your company.
+Amplify your impact by participating in a matching-gift program at your company.
 Many corporations have established programs whereby the company matches or multiplies donations made by current, and in some cases, retired employees.
-Some of these companies also match director’s gifts.
+Some of these companies also match directors’ gifts.
 We encourage you to check with your employer to determine if they administer a matching-gift program.
 Donations received from employers through their matching gift programs are fully tax-deductible.

 - How to determine if your company has a matching gift program: